gyuseonkim/gyuseonkim.github.io/_pages/about.md

   limit: 3
 ---

-I am a research engineer specializing in reinforcement learning and autonomous aerospace systems.
-My research focuses on developing reinforcement learning and multi-agent reinforcement learning methods for aircraft, unmanned aerial vehicles (UAVs), urban air mobility (UAM), and satellite systems.
+I am a research engineer specializing in **Reinforcement Learning**, **Quantum Machine Learning**, and **Autonomous Aerospace Systems**.
+My research focuses on developing advanced reinforcement learning for **Fighter Aircraft**, **Unmanned Aerial Vehicles (UAVs)**, **Urban Air Mobility (UAM)**, and **Satellite Systems**.

+I am currently an Aerospace AI Research Engineer at **RealtimeVisual Co., Ltd.** in Seoul, Republic of Korea.
+My research centers on reinforcement-learning-based control algorithms for fighter aircraft and other aerospace vehicles, with a particular focus on **sim-to-real transfer** to facilitate the reliable deployment of learned control policies on real-world flight platforms.

 My research interests include: